edizyurdakul/portfolio/README.md

 ## Cloning / Forking

-Please remove all of my personal information (resume, images, content) and would appreciate receiving credit back to my website.
+Please remove all of my personal information (resume, images, content, etc.) and would appreciate receiving credit back to my website.